-Inhalation and/or ingestion may produce health damage.
+- Ingestion may produce health damage.

+- Cumulative effects may result following exposure.

-- Limited evidence of a carcinogenic effect. (limited evidence).
+- Limited evidence of a carcinogenic effect.

+- May affect fertility.

+- May possibly be harmful to the fetus/ embryo.

+- (limited evidence).

 Reasonable care has been taken in the preparation of this information, but the author makes no warranty of merchantability or any other warranty, expressed or implied, with respect to this information.
 The author makes no representations and assumes no liability for any direct, incidental or consequential damages resulting from its use.
-For additional technical information please call our toxicology department on +800 CHEMCALL independent review by the Chemwatch Classification committee using available literature references.
+For additional technical information please call our toxicology department on +800 CHEMCALL.

+Classification of the mixture and its individual components has drawn on official and authoritative sources as well as independent review by the Chemwatch Classification committee using available literature references.
 A list of reference resources used to assist the committee may be found at: www.chemwatch.net/references.

-Classification of the mixture and its individual components has drawn on official and authoritative sources as well as